-Mapping the Russian attack of Ukraine
+Mapping the Russian invasion of Ukraine

 Note: Data as of Feb.
 16

-Sites where Russian forces were concentrated
+Sites where Russian forces are concentrated

 Baltic